sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 #### Configure Situation Map

-To configure the situation map of the map component we must use the ``loadSituationMapConfiguration`` method of ``MapConfigurationManagerService``, to which we will pass as an parameter an array of objects of type ``LayerGroup`` each of them with the corresponding Layer objects defining the layers to load as situation map.
+To configure the situation map of the map component we must use the ``loadSituationMapConfiguration`` method of [``MapConfigurationManagerService``](https://sitmun.github.io/doc-angular/components/MapConfigurationManagerService`.html).
+The [``Layer``](https://sitmun.github.io/doc-angular/classes/Layer.html), to which we will pass as an parameter an array of objects of type The [``LayerGroup``](https://sitmun.github.io/doc-angular/classes/LayerGroup.html)  each of them with the corresponding [``Layer``](https://sitmun.github.io/doc-angular/classes/Layer.html) objects defining the layers to load as situation map.

 In the code below we can see an example configuration of the map component situation map: